Home > All Guitars > Gibson Guitars

 Just because the necks break like toothpicks.

-Just because I don't like the neck design
+Just because I don't like the neck joint design

 Doesn't mean I don't sell them.